Google syntax highlighter

 // get brushes for current post from custom fields

-// function return array containing values written for the key gsh_brush
+// function returns array containing values written for the key gsh_brush

 // gsh prefix means -> Google Syntax Highlighter